 Finally, in another rare 4-4 decision, the Court in United States v.
 Texas left in place a nationwide injunction blocking President Obama's Executive Action to spare more than 4 million unauthorized immigrants from deportation and allow them work.
-The Court's decision did not shed any light on Copyright © 2025 Fisher Phillips LLP.
-All Rights Reserved.
+The Court's decision did not shed any light on the merits of the case.

-initing ants from deportation and attow them work.
-The oour condection during one any tight on the merits of the case.
 As such, the Executive Action remains subject to an injunction blocking its implementation.